OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    You can send me QSINIT log in case of repeatable troubles ;) Log can be saved in some different ways:

-     * via COM port cable (DBPORT option in OS2LDR.INI)
+     * via COM port cable (DBPORT/DBCARD options in OS2LDR.INI)

      * by adding LOGLEVEL option into OS2LDR.INI (see below).
 In this case QSINIT log will be merged with OS/4-compatible kernel log and can